appwrite/rfc/003-jwt-support.md

 <!-- Brief explanation of the proposed contribution.
 Write your answer below. -->

-JSON Web Tokens are an open, industry standard [RFC 7519](https://tools.ietf.org/html/rfc7519) method for representing claims securely between two parties.
-By adding support for JWT authentication, Appwrite developers will be able to use thier APIs in the user scope and not only as admins.
-APIs that are currently restricted to client-side only, could be useful on the server-side as well and will allow developers to create interesting new use-cases for Appwrite.
+JSON Web Tokens are an open, industry-standard [RFC 7519](https://tools.ietf.org/html/rfc7519) method for representing claims securely between two parties.
+By adding support for JWT authentication, Appwrite developers will be able to use their APIs in the user scope.
+APIs that are currently restricted to the client-side could be useful on the server-side as well.
+This will allow developers to create interesting new use-cases for Appwrite.

 ## Problem Statement (Step 1)